-5. ACKNOWLEDGEMENTS
+5. ACKNOWLEDGMENTS

 The funding for this workshop was provided by an internal MARFIN award.
-The authors would like to thank the rapporteurs, Adyan Rios and Mandy Karnauskas as well Aida Rosario, Michelle Scharer Umpierre, Nathan Bacheler and Richard Appeldoorn for reviewing an early draft of this manuscript.
-This report would not have been possible without the support of the Southeast Fisheries Science Center, the University of Miami, RSMAS/CIMAS, the scientific community of the U.S. Caribbean and the Caribbean Fisheries Management Council.
+The authors would like to thank the rapporteurs, Adyan Rios and Mandy Karnauskas as well Aida Rosario, Michelle Scharer Umpierre, David Bryan, Nathan Bacheler and Richard Appeldoorn for reviewing an early draft of this manuscript.
+This report would not have been possible without the support of the Southeast Fisheries Science Center, the University of Miami's Rosenstiel School of Marine and Atmospheric Science (RSMAS), The Cooperative Institute of Marine and Atmospheric Studies, the scientific community of the US Caribbean and the Caribbean Fisheries Management Council.

 APPENDIX 1.
+AGENDA